-Before plugging the new SMT implementation into mainnet, we recommend running a shadow fork where developers can test the new implementation in a controlled, safe, and isolated environment reducing the risk of disrupting the mainnet or causing unintended consequences and identify any issues or bugs that may arise.
-This would also allow conducting a more thorough performance evaluation under different conditions and loads.
-Lastly, shadow forks can help identify compatibility issues between the new SMT implementation and other components.
+Before deploying the new SMT implementation onto mainnet, we recommend running a shadow fork where developers can test the new implementation in a controlled, safe, and isolated environment.
+This will reduce the risk of disrupting the mainnet or causing unintended consequences, in addition to identifying any issues or bugs that may arise.
+Furthermore, running a shadow fork would allow conducting a more thorough performance evaluation under different conditions and loads.
+Lastly, shadow forks can help identify compatibility issues between the new SMT implementation and other system components.